omarathon/json-listener/README.md

-# json-listener
-Listens for the creation of .json files in a directory and automatically uploads them to a Google Firebase database

 # # json-listener

 A tool to *indefinitely listen to the creation of .json files in a directory* and *automatically upload them to a Google Firebase*, utilising **FirebasePostJson**.